islamaf/JManyReadersOneWriter/README.md

 Well, as it is apache licence, you may use as you want.
 The preferred method would be to inherit  `org.obapanel.jmanyreadersonewriter.AbsrtactReadersWriter` and write the critical sections on the abstract methods `executeReading` and `executeWriting`.
 Then instantiate the class and call `read` and `write` as you need.

+See examples on `org.obapanel.jmanyreadersonewriter.example.ExampleFileReadersWriter`

 ## Source